Navarre man indicted for allegedly killing mother-in-law

 Brewer's body was found under some household items in the garage after deputies executed a search warrant.

-Sheriff Bob Johnson said in a press conference earlier that based on the evidence in the notes, the Sheriff's Office issued an arrest warrant Feb.
+Sheriff Bob Johnson said at a press conference that based on the evidence in the notes, the Sheriff's Office issued an arrest warrant Feb.
 6 for Lucas, 51, for first-degree premeditated murder.

 On the day the warrant was issued, Lucas reportedly stole a 2012 Nissan Sentra, believed to be his mother-in-law's car, from Navarre Beach.